expires/autoclicker/README.md

 # JNI Minecraft Client

 A native DLL + ImGui overlay for Lunar Client, built as a **hands-on exploration of how JNI and JVMTI interact with a running JVM** — and as a controlled testbed for anti-cheat research.
-Targets Lunar Client 1.21.11 (Fabric intermediary mappings).
+Supports multiple Minecraft versions from one codebase: Lunar Client 1.21.11 (Fabric intermediary mappings) and 1.8.9 (MCP names).
+The injector auto-detects the running version and pulls the matching DLL.

 The point of this project is the seam between native code and the JVM.
 The modules here exist to exercise specific aspects of that boundary: enumerating loaded classes via JVMTI, resolving obfuscated names through Fabric intermediary mappings, calling into `Minecraft`/`Player`/`Inventory`/`ItemStack` from a non-MC thread, walking entity snapshots, projecting world → screen without touching MC's renderer, and surviving the cursor/window-message contortions GLFW expects.